 But I think these findings allude to deeper societal obstacles for disabled people—especially if they’re queer.

-Learn more about sex and disability using the resource list below.
+Learn more about sex and disability using these resources

 Disabled people face higher and more extreme rates of poverty, particularly when they’re marginalized for their other identities as well.
 This makes accessing even basic needs difficult, much less the kinds of assistive devices that could improve our sensual sessions: sex toys.
 Having to rely on family or caretakers to help purchase or maintain sex toys —who may infantalize and desexualize us to the point of fearing us experiencing sexual pleasure—is another barrier.